Identifying Marital & Separate Property in Divorce Proceedings

 Determining “what’s mine” and “what’s yours” could be a demanding process.
 Spouses often face challenges in identifying marital property and separate property because many times, separate property can become marital property.

-For context, active appreciation that results from marital efforts may be considered marital property, while passive appreciation that stems from markets or third-parties may remain separate property.
+For context, an active appreciation that results from marital efforts may be considered marital property, while passive appreciation that stems from markets or third parties may remain separate property.
 For a spouse to successfully argue that a separate property should be deemed marital property in their divorce, they must prove the following:

 - The separate property appreciated during the marriage

 - Both parties made contributions to that property during their marriage

 - There is a relationship between the contributions and some or all of the appreciation

 With this in mind, it can be challenging to identify and prove separate and marital property in New York divorces.
 One party may argue that they provided homemaker services to their spouse’s separate property, such as a rental home, that contributed to its appreciation.
 As a result, a judge may render a decision for them.